Colin Douglas (footballer)

-Colin Francis Douglas (9 September 1962) is a Scottish former footballer who played as a centre forward and right back for Doncaster Rovers and Rotherham United.
+Colin Francis Douglas (born 9 September 1962) is a Scottish former footballer who played as a centre forward and right back for Doncaster Rovers and Rotherham United.
 He is second in the list of players who have made the appearances in all competitions for Doncaster behind James Coppinger.

 Playing career

 Youth

 Douglas attended St Joseph's Academy in Kilmarnock.
 He began as wing half playing for Kilmarnock Colts, then in February 1977 moving to Ayr United.
 He was at Bellfield Boys Club before moving to Celtic in 1980.

 Celtic

 His first senior club was Celtic, then managed by Billy McNeil.
 He only played one game for them on 6 October 1980 in the semi-final of the Glasgow Cup against Queen's Park where he scored his first senior goal in the 76th minute in a 2–0 victory.

 Doncaster Rovers (1st period)

 In summer 1981 he was signed by manager Billy Bremner of Doncaster, coming on as substitute to play his first match on 5 September in a 2–2 draw against Bristol City at Ashton Gate in Division 3.
 He scored his first goal 10 days later in a 1–1 draw at Chesterfield in the League Cup.
 As a 20-year-old, he went on to score 5 goals in 49 appearances that first season.
 In 1985, he was a member of the Rovers side that beat then high flying QPR in the third round of the FA Cup.
 His time at the club ended after an incident on the team coach with manager Dave Cusack.